 Have you ever dreamed about earning with your assets instead of passive holding?
 The crypto project Aave is a decentralized protocol that offers an active alternative to passive token holding.
+Aave is definitely a name to know for those who want to learn how to invest in decentralized finance and how to earn passive income with crypto.

 The name Aave is rooted in the Finnish word “ghost.”
 The name ghost illustrates the protocol’s goal to be transparent and open infrastructure in the DeFi space.
 Aave is an Ethereum-based DeFi platform that started its journey as ETHLend (LEND).
 Aave’s core value proposition is to enable users to lend, borrow, and profit from stable or variable interest rates in a decentralized space.